Flemingia macrophylla: Agronomy

 It is also often used to shade young coffee and cocoa plants, for weed suppression and soil enrichment in orchards, and to provide fuel wood and stakes for climbing crop species.
 However, it is considered a poor forage since its leaves have a high fibre and condensed tannin concentrations and is not readily eaten by stock.
 Yet it is used as dietary supplement by mixing with grasses and other legumes, particularly during dry season when regular forages are scarce.

 In India it is used as a host plant to the Lac insect, and is sometimes intercropped with food crops during its establishment period.
-It is also one of the major sources of the resinous powder, variously known as warrus, wurrus, wars and varas obtained from fruits of the plant.
+It is also one of the major sources of the resinous powder, called in Arabic ورس (wars), with variants waras, wurs and wurus, obtained from fruits of the plant.
 It is a coarse purple or orange-brown powder, consisting of the glandular hairs rubbed from the dry pods, principally used for dyeing silk to brilliant orange color; the active compound for it is flemingin.
 In Arabia, the powder is used as cosmetic.